Skip to main content

 Flexible Constitutions:

-- Also known as inelastic constitutions.
+• Also known as elastic constitutions.

 Rigid Constitutions: